SmingHub/Sming/Sming/building.rst

 Type ``make config-clean`` to clear all caches and revert to defaults.

-For reference, a copy of all configuration variables are stored in a file with each firmware image created in the ‘firmware’ directory.
+For reference, a copy of all configuration variables are stored in a file with each firmware image created in the 'firmware' directory.

 Component repositories
 ~~~~~~~~~~~~~~~~~~~~~~